Kechacarl/Horizon-Financial-Services-Policy/README.md

 Post-Incident Review: A thorough review of the incident is conducted to understand what happened, why it happened, and how to prevent similar incidents in the future.
 This review will inform updates to our policies and procedures.

 3.2.
-Communication
+Communication:

 Clear and timely communication is critical.
 The Incident Response Team, led by the CISO, will communicate with internal stakeholders, affected clients, and, where legally required, regulatory bodies such as the Financial Crimes Enforcement Network (FinCEN).

-4. Regulatory Compliance
+4. Regulatory Compliance:

 We are committed to full compliance with all laws and regulations governing the financial services industry.

 4.1.
-Key Regulations
+Key Regulations:

 Our compliance program addresses key regulations, including:

 Anti-Money Laundering (AML) & Know Your Customer (KYC): We will maintain robust procedures to verify client identities and monitor for suspicious transactions in accordance with FinCEN regulations.